sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  that specifying *asc* or *desc* is not supported for primary keys.
 * Or a structure that looks like:
    * name - A unique name (relative to the table) to assign to the index.
 This is definitely optional.
-Note, this is the *not* the actual name assigned to the index.
-That name will have the actual true table name prepended.
+Note, this is *not* the actual name assigned to the index.
+That name has the actual true table name prepended.
     But it can be used in code to find the index definition and use it to help build queries.
    * fields - The array of strings described in the first option.
    * props - A map of additional properties about the index.
-One common property is *unique* which if set to true means there is an uniqueness constraint on the index.
+One common property is *unique*, which if set to true means there is a uniqueness constraint on the index.
 Note that a primary key has that constraint automatically.

 If the index is supplied using the first option, it is converted into the second.